mcd8604/BreWish-API/README.md

 If you need to explore the API, simply navigate to the root API url.

-Default format (if you exclude the format parameter) is JSON.
-When developing to the API, it is recommended to always include the preferred format in case the default is changed.
-XML is also supported.
+Default response format is HTML wrapped JSON.
+When developing to the API, it is recommended to always include the preferred format.

+Supported Formats:
+<root API URL>?format=XML
+<root API URL>?format=JSON